- Location: Minnesota

-With the Instruction Permit, the student should get six hours of behind-the-wheel instruction from an approved provider, and 30 hours of supervised driving, 10 of which must be at night, with a licensed driver who is 21 years of age or older.
+With the Instruction Permit, the student should get six hours of behind-the-wheel instruction from an approved provider, and 30 hours of supervised driving, 10 of which must be at night, with a licensed driver who is 21 years old or older.

 Choose a County

 - Blue Earth